ministryofjustice/hmpps-spring-boot-sqs/README.md

 You will find that this project doesn't contain a set-up script to create localstack resources.
 This is because there's an issue with using `@SpringBootTest` where if tests running in different Spring contexts share the same queue, the message listener carries on reading from the queue even when the context is not currently active.
 This results in contamination between tests - sometimes testB fails because the message it was expecting has been processed by testA's message listener.

-To make sure that each Spring context works in isolation we create the localstack resources when starting the application.
+To make sure that each Spring context works in isolation we create the localstack resources with randome names when starting the application.

 ##### Mechanism

-The application configuration properties in `application.yml` set the queue and DLQ names to `${random.uuid}`.
+The application configuration properties in `application-test.yml` set the queue and DLQ names to `${random.uuid}`.
 This means every time the property is read it generates a random queue/DLQ name.

-The configuration properties are loaded into class `SqsConfigProperties`.
+The configuration properties are loaded into class `HmppsQueueProperties`.
 This is to guarantee that the queue names are only generated once per context, in the properties bean.

-The configuration class `SqsConfig` then takes the queue names from `SqsConfigProperties` and creates the queues during application startup.
+The class `HmpspQueueFactory` then takes the queue names from `HmpspQueueProperties` and creates the queues during application startup.

-The JMS message listener defined in class `MessageListener` sets the destination queue name from the `SqsConfigProperties` bean.
+The JMS message listener defined in class `MessageListener` sets the destination queue name from the `HmppsQueueProperties` bean.
 Note that due to the way Spring loads `@ConfigurationProperties` beans some complicated `SpEL` is required to define the queue name in the `@JmsListener` annotation.
 See the note about the convention `<prefix>-<fqn>` in [the Spring documentation](https://docs.spring.io/spring-boot/docs/2.1.13.RELEASE/reference/html/boot-features-external-config.html#boot-features-external-config-typesafe-configuration-properties).

 ## Publishing Locally (to test against other projects)